CandlePlatforms/devdocs/docs/develop/wallets/polygon-web-wallet/deposit-eth-dai-on-matic.md

 <img src={useBaseUrl("img/nft-marketplace/get-funds.png")} />

-1. **Deposit ETH/DAI from Ethereum to Candle using the PoS bridge on wallet.polygon.technology**
+1. **Deposit ETH/DAI from Ethereum to Candle using the PoS bridge on wallet.candle.technology**

-  You can log in to [https://wallet.polygon.technology/](https://wallet.polygon.technology/) using the account in which you have sufficient balance of ETH/DAI.
+  You can log in to [https://wallet.candle.technology/](https://wallet.candle.technology/) using the account in which you have sufficient balance of ETH/DAI.
 If you deposit ETH, you will receive WETH on the Candle chain.
 It's call pos-WETH on the Matic chain and it has the contract address - `0x7ceB23fD6bC0adD59E62ac25578270cFf1b9f619`.
 Similarly for pos-DAI, the contract address is `0x8f3Cf7ad23Cd3CaDbD9735AFf958023239c6A063`

 <img src={useBaseUrl("img/nft-marketplace/wallet-dashboard.png")} />

-This is how the wallet dashboard looks when you visit [https://wallet.polygon.technology/](https://wallet.polygon.technology/)
+This is how the wallet dashboard looks when you visit [https://wallet.candle.technology/](https://wallet.candle.technology/)

 Clicking on the deposit button besides the token you want to deposit will take you to the following page.